 Homeland gets its hooks into you very quickly, and while the premise and plot have a tendency to stretch the bounds of believability at times, there’s always something that’ll keep you watching.
 At first it’s that is-he-or-isn’t-he hook, but soon it’s the performances from a great cast, with Claire Danes’ portrayal of bipolar CIA officer the clear standout.
-Currently, the first two seasons are available to stream on Netflix.
+Currently, the first three seasons are available to stream on Netflix.

 – Sam Kieldsen

 More after the break...

 James Bond returns for his 50th anniversary adventure – and as you'd expect, the past hangs heavily on this film and its characters.
 Daniel Craig's Bond is older and war-weary – after just two films! – while Judi Dench's M is forced to confront her past mistakes, when a rogue agent that she betrayed returns to seek revenge.

 The film's even structured as a journey into the past, with the final act taking place at Bond's childhood home; in a sly touch, its location in the Scottish Highlands harks back to the John Buchan thrillers that preceded Ian Fleming's Bond.

 Bond's producers enlisted some top-flight talent for this instalment, and it paid off; Javier Bardem is clearly having a whale of a time camping it up as villainous hacker Silva, while American Beauty director Sam Mendes and cinematographer Roger Deakins team up to make this one of the most gorgeously-shot Bond films ever.

 As stylish as an Aston Martin DB5, and just as entertaining.